Exclusive: U.S. lawmakers urge AT&T to cut commercial ties with Huawei - sources

 Two Republican lawmakers, Representatives Michael Conaway and Liz Cheney, introduced a bill this week that bars the U.S. government from using or contracting with Huawei or ZTE Corp, a Chinese telecommunications and equipment and systems company.

-Reporting by Diane Bartz; Additional reporting by Anjali Athavaley; Editing by Chris Sanders and Lisa Shumaker
+Reporting by Diane Bartz; Additional reporting by Ben Blanchard in BEIJING and Anjali Athavaley; Editing by Chris Sanders, Lisa Shumaker and Himani Sarkar